nshelton/csma_302_1/README.md

-Woodbury University CSMA 302 Fall 2021
+WU Fall 2021 | CSMA 302 | Lab #1
 ---
-# 1 Basic Video Effect Shaders
+# Basic Video Effect Shaders

-here we're going to write shaders that will modify the video coming out of your webcam live for our online class video chat!
+We're going to write somoe shaders that will modify the video coming out of your webcam live for our online class video chat!

 The final assignment should be submitted by Friday August 3 at midnight.